SAI Legislative Priorities for 2021

-Any increase should not be calculated by including categorical funding.
-Categorical funding should be increased at the same rate as Supplemental State Aid.
+The increase should not be calculated by including categorical funding.
+Categorical funding should be increased at the same rate as supplemental state aid.

-We are opposed to any and all forms of voucher programs/additional public funds appropriated to private school uses.
-The $50 million already directed toward private education should be a sufficient amount of public support for private education.
+We are opposed to all forms of voucher programs/additional public funds appropriated to private school uses.

 Additional Legislative Information